 The 24 edges of the VE describe four intersecting hexagons (left).
 Connecting alternate vertices describes four intersecting equilateral triangles (right).

-Each of the four intersecting triangles of the 12-strut tensegrity sphere consists of three struts and the a triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
+Each of the four intersecting triangles of the 12-strut tensegrity sphere consists of three struts and the triangular cross section of the valley formed by the tendons connecting each strut-pair to its dangler.
 The dimensions of this triangular cross-section are illustrated below.

 Dimensions of the cross section of the tension valley formed by the four tendons of a strut pair and their dangler in the 12-strut tensegrity sphere.